OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/notification-hubs/notification-hubs-android-push-notification-google-gcm-get-started.md

             return token;
         }
-8. A `MainActivity.java`, adja hozzá a következő metódus toohello hello `MainActivity` osztály toohandle hello **értesítés küldése** gomb és üzenet toohello központ használatával hello beépített REST API hello leküldéses értesítést küldeni.
+8. A `MainActivity.java` fájlban adja hozzá az alábbi metódust a `MainActivity` osztályhoz a **Send Notification** (Értesítés küldése) gomb kezeléséhez, és küldje el a leküldéses értesítési üzenetet a beépített REST API használatával.

         /**
          * Send Notification button click handler.
 This method parses the
          * DefaultFullSharedAccess connection string and generates a SaS token.
 The
-         * token is added toohello Authorization header on hello POST request toothe
+         * token is added to the Authorization header on the POST request to the
-         * notification hub. hello text in hello editTextNotificationMessage control
+         * notification hub.
+The text in the editTextNotificationMessage control
-         * is added as hello JSON body for hello request tooadd a GCM message toohello hub.
+         * is added as the JSON body for the request to add a GCM message to the hub.
          *
          * @param v
          */